 - Combine all wet, room-temperature/warm ingredients in large bowl.
 Combine all dry ingredients in medium bowl.
 Add dry ingredients to wet ingredients.
 Stir to combine; do not over-mix.

 - Scoop about 2 ounces batter into each mug.
 Place mugs on cookie sheet.
 Bake in preheated oven 25 minutes, or less.
-Test for doneness with toothpick; look for moist crumbs adhering.
+Test for done-ness with a toothpick (look for moist crumbs adhering).
 Remove from oven.
 Cool slightly.